 - 3 cloves garlic chopped (or more to taste)

-- 2 teaspoons chopped fresh rosemary or thyme, or 1/4 teaspoon dried
+- 2 teaspoons fresh rosemary or fresh thyme, chopped, or ¼ teaspoon dried

 - Salt and freshly ground black pepper